 import pandas as pd import numpy as np # make records into a pandas dataframe ride_length_train = pd.DataFrame(np.array(ride_length_train), columns = ['time', 'trip_length']) ride_length_test = pd.DataFrame(np.array(ride_length_test), columns = ['time', 'trip_length']) # convert the type of columns of dataframe to datetime and timedelta ride_length_train['time'] = pd.to_datetime(ride_length_train['time'], format = '%Y-%m-%d %H:%M:%S') ride_length_test['time'] = pd.to_datetime(ride_length_test['time'], format = '%Y-%m-%d %H:%M:%S') ride_length_train['trip_length'] = pd.to_timedelta(ride_length_train['trip_length']) ride_length_test['trip_length'] = pd.to_timedelta(ride_length_test['trip_length']) # set the index of dataframes to the timestamp ride_length_train.set_index('time', inplace = True) ride_length_test.set_index('time', inplace = True) # convert trip_length into a numeric value in seconds ride_length_train['trip_length'] = ride_length_train['trip_length']/np.timedelta64(1, 's') ride_length_test['trip_length'] = ride_length_test['trip_length']/np.timedelta64(1, 's')

-to be fairly constant over time, we use the additive method rather
+variations are likely to be fairly constant over time, you can use the additive

 from statsmodels.tsa.api import ExponentialSmoothing fit = ExponentialSmoothing(np.asarray(ride_length_train['trip_length']), seasonal_periods = 56, trend = 'add', seasonal = 'add').fit()

 You use the model that has been trained to make a forecast and compare with the testing dataset.